-Man took his first step on the moon 47 years ago today.
+Man took his first step on the moon on this day in 1969.

 “There was life on the moon yesterday.
 Man placed it there and seemed destined now to spread it all through the heavens,” wrote Seattle Times staff reporter William Prochnau, in the following day’s paper.
 He covered the touchdown from mission control in Houston.

 “U.S. Astronauts Open New Era,” read the day’s headline.

 “It happened, this first landing of men on the moon, with all the predictability of the computerized clockwork that got them there.
 Yet it was as unreal as a B-grade science-fiction movie,” Prochnau wrote.

 He relayed the famous quote from Neil Armstrong, the first man on the moon: